 Clear and consistent, age appropriate rules and limits are established at camp.
 Any disciplinary measure used will relate to the child's specific actions and will be handled in a timely fashion.
-No physical punishment, humiliation, scare tactics, or controlling measures are allowed.
-No methods associated with food deprivation or extended isolation are allowed.
+No physical or corporal punishment, or hitting of any kind, is allowed.
+No cruel punishment, verbal abuse or humiliation, scare tactics, or other controlling measures are allowed.
+No methods associated with the deprivation of food, water, or shelter, or extended isolation are allowed.
+No punishment of any kind for wetting the bed is allowed.
 If a child's behavior is chronically disruptive, even after reasonable measures have been made to assist the child in adjusting to the camp setting, parents will be contacted by camp staff to determine if the child is able to continue at camp.
 Staff will always work toward developing a cooperative plan of action to maximize a camper's chances of success at summer camp.
 If disruptive behavior continues, the camper may be dismissed from the camp program.

-Camp Ramah reserves the right to immediately dismiss a camper from the summer camp program without prior warning.
+Camp Ramah reserves the right to immediately dismiss a חניך (hanich/camper) from the summer camp program without prior warning.

-The following actions may result in the immediate dismissal from camp:
+The following actions may result in immediate dismissal from camp:

-- Physical, sexual, or verbal abuse.
+- Physical, sexual, or verbal abuse

 - Leaving the camp grounds without the permission of the Camp Director

 - Smoking

 - Posessing weapons or firearms

 - Vandalism (including graffiti) or pranks or activities that destroy camp property

 - Abusing fire extinguishers

 - Disrupting someone who is sleeping

 - Invading someone's privacy while they are in the bathroom or shower.

 - Self-harmful behaviors

 - Sexual activity (including sex, oral sex, or behavior that the camp cannot take responsibility for)

 - Camp Ramah in New England has zero tolerance for the use by any camper of alcohol, illegal drugs, or other controlled substances